open-telemetry/opentelemetry-specification/experimental/zpages.md

   - More complicated than using local methods, and requires extra setup (i.e. RPC communication setup) in applications to somehow send information to zPages to work

 ### Shared Static Files
-All HTML, CSS, and Javascript files would be used across different OT language repositories for their in-process zPages
+All HTML, CSS, and Javascript files would be used across different OTel language repositories for their in-process zPages
 - Pros
   - When client-side features are rolled out (including filtering/sorting data, interval refreshing, unit toggles), changes are all centralized
   - Rendering logic and responsibility is focused and can be more effective, zPages developers can focus on other priorities